-Although origami roses are amongst the most popular paper-folding projects, many rose designs are far beyond a beginner's capabilities.
+Although origami roses are among the most popular paper-folding projects, many rose designs are far beyond a beginner's capabilities.
 The Kawasaki rose, for example, has 29 steps and includes both inside and outside reverse folds.
-It's a beautiful design, but very intimidating if you're just learning the basics of the art of paper folding.
+It's a beautiful design but incredibly intimidating if you're just learning the basics of the art of paper folding.

 01 of 08